-- the name of the member of the LeO Executive Team who has sponsored the writing of the paper;

-- the name of the author of the paper, if different from above:

-- the name of the person who will present the paper, if different from above;

-- · an Executive Summary of the paper; and

-- the status of the paper, e.g.;

-- For decision

-- For noting

-- For information etc.

-- any Freedom of Information exemptions which may be required in respect of the content of the paper.
+- the name of the member of the LeO Executive Team who has sponsored the writing of the paper; - the name of the author of the paper, if different from above; - the name of the person who will present the paper, if different from above; - an Executive Summary of the paper; and - the status of the paper, e.g.; - For decision - For noting - For information etc. - any Equality Diversity and Inclusion implications - any Freedom of Information exemptions which may be required in respect of the content of the paper.